popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ### Detect the cartridge

-The most basic method is to use the [**Autoselect**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge#autoselect) command to check the Flash memory identifier.
+The simplest method for a program is to use the [**Autoselect**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge#autoselect) command to check the Flash memory identifier.
 For further refinement, the SCC [**Waveform**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge#waveform-control) registers and the [**DAC Knm_DAC_Ctrl**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge#digital-to-analog-converter-dac) register may be tested, as bit 4 disables access to Flash memory commands when set.

 ## Register access